-Navionics Chart Downloads
+Chartplotter Chart Downloads

-Navionics can't be relied upon for navigation without downloading charts to your device's local storage.
+The chartplotter apps can't be relied upon for navigation without downloading charts to your phone or tablet's local storage.
 Download charts for the areas that you'll be sailing.
 Download charts for areas that you'll pass by while sailing.
 Download charts for any areas that you could possibly have to divert to while sailing.
 MAKE SURE THESE CHARTS ARE DOWNLOADED and not just accessible while your phone is connected to the network.
-In Navionics I downloaded Bermuda, the Caribbean Islands I've visited, the adjacent Caribbean islands and the entire East Coast of the United States.
+Mr. Safety likes redundancy so I downloaded the US East coast charts in Navionics as well.

+In MX Mariner you can find the charts under "Settings > Install Chart Regions."
+In Navionics you have to select the region you want downloaded.
 Go to "Menu > Download Map" and select the area of the charts you want downloaded.

-The best way to check if the charts are downloaded is, after you've downloaded, turn your device into airplane mode and review the charts and anchorages within the areas you think you downloaded.
+Between these two chartplotter apps I've always had up to date charts on my phone since I got started navigating; I use MX Mariner whenever I can, Navionics everywhere else and often both if it doesn't cost extra money.
+The best way to check if the charts are downloaded is to put your device into airplane mode and review the charts and anchorages within the areas you think you downloaded.
+Be sure to zoom as far in as you can.